- Agate Publishing

 Musicians on Twitch

-Regular price $24.95 Save $-24.95Musicians on Twitch: Creativity, Challenges, and the Reality Behind Live Streaming unpacks the untold stories of musicians who have turned to Twitch as a platform to share their art, engage with audiences and seek financial stability.
-While on the surface Twitch appears as a hub for creativity and innovation, this book reveals a dichotomous reality where opportunities and challenges are in constant tension.
+Musicians on Twitch: Creativity, Challenges, and the Reality Behind Live Streaming unpacks the untold stories of musicians who have turned to Twitch as a platform to share music, engage with audiences and seek financial stability.
+While on the surface Twitch appears as a hub for creativity and innovation, this book reveals a more complex reality where opportunities and challenges are in constant tension and where creative freedom is constantly negotiated against the demands of visibility, engagement and monetisation.

-The journey begins by examining Twitch’s evolution from a gaming-centric site to a space where live music performances have gained traction.
+The book begins by examining Twitch’s evolution from a gaming-centric site to a space where live music performances have gained traction.
 Whether driven by creative freedom, financial aspirations or a desire to connect with global audiences, this book examines who these musicians are and what draws them to the platform.
 Throughout this chapter, key concepts and terms are introduced to provide readers with a clear and accessible framework for understanding and analysing the evolving landscape of online live music.

-Musicians on Twitch provides a nuanced, unfiltered, at times brutal, exploration of Twitch’s promises and pitfalls for musicians.
+Through these lived experiences, Musicians on Twitch provides a nuanced, unfiltered, at times brutal, exploration of Twitch’s promises and pitfalls for musicians.
 It is an important read for anyone curious about the intersection of music, technology and creative labour, and what it really means to be a musician today.

 Music Technology Panic Narratives Beyond Piracy